Home

 If you as a teacher, only responded to those students who raised their hands, you could be speaking to the same 5 students all day long.

 What type of student were you in elementary school and then in high school?
-The student who raised their hand because the loved to hear their own voice or impress their peers and the teacher, or the one that knew the answer but kept it to themselves, or the one that avoided eye contact with the teacher, praying that they would be picked.
+The student who raised their hand because they loved to hear their own voice or impress their peers and the teacher, or the one that knew the answer but kept it to themselves, or the one that avoided eye contact with the teacher, praying that they would be picked.

 As time passes, you will get to know each of your student's personalities, and when and what question you can ask them according to the situation.